Award conditions - These conditions were produced in October 2018.

 » Handling allegations of research misconduct

 These Award Conditions shall be governed by and construed in accordance with Indian law.
-The Host Instituftion and the Fellows irrevocably submit to the jurisdiction of the Indian courts to settle any disputes in connection with these Fellowship Conditions.
+The Host Instituftion and the Fellows irrevocably submit to the jurisdiction of the Indian courts at Delhi to settle any disputes in connection with these Fellowship Conditions.

 The letter from the India Alliance to the Sponsor at the Host Institution specifying the name of the Fellow, award amount and the conditions under which the award is made.Annual Research Report: